thouters/resourcepool/README.md

 resourcepool(d)/respo(d) - a resource (eg network connected equipment test bench) leasing system

-It's a Http service where you can request exclusive access to a resource, which is composed of a set of entities with properties.
+It's a HTTP service where you can request exclusive access to a resource, which is composed of a set of entities with properties.
-A testbench (bench) is typically used for hardware in the loop testing in software validation, and is composed of one or more DUT's, debugging hardware and measurement equipment.
+A resource could be a testbench (bench), which is typically used for hardware in the loop testing in software validation, and is composed of one or more devices under test, debugging adaptors and measurement equipment.

-Hence, a client would request access to a resource matching properties, and of which the entities match properties.
+Hence, a client would request access to a resource by either specifying its name, or submitting a query describing properties the resource or its entities posess.
+When submitting a query, the result can be any resource matching the query, returning an next available resource without the need for the client to pick a specific one.

 # Summary usage

-As resource user, I want to do a HTTP POST /lock?location=myoffice&resource=myresource to request use of an a resource by name.
+As resource client, I want to do a HTTP POST /lock?location=myoffice&resource=myresource to request use of an a resource by name.
-Upon receiving the message that the resource is locked by me, I should be able to use the returned resource (description) until I cut the connection to the service.
+Upon receiving the message that the resource is locked, the client shall be able to use the returned resource (description) until the client cuts the connection to the service.
 At that point the lock is considered implicitly released.

-Clients get queued if the lock is not available, and can specify a priority value (to have a developer skip the queue over a CI/CD runner)
+Clients get queued if the lock is not available, and can specify a priority value (to have a client skip the queue over a CI/CD runner), while the client is waiting, the server sends updates on queue usage of the potential candidate resources.

 There can be language specific Client libraries (eg python) to use in test scenario's (eg pytest) that use the physical devices

 There is a command line tool (rpclient) to claim maintenance on the test setup

-The service maintains database/list with  office location, property tags, freeform dict of details (port numbers etc) persisted to disk.
+The service maintains registry of resources, which have an office location, property tags, freeform dict of details (port numbers etc) persisted to disk.

-Devops can do a HTTP POST /database with yaml to update the database (eg. from A CI/CD pipeline), which returns an HTTP error if it fails to validate.
+Devops can do a HTTP POST /registry with yaml to update the registry (eg. from A CI/CD pipeline), which returns an HTTP error if it fails to validate.

-# Far stretch ideas
+# Security

+This

-For security each resource could be fitted with a local daemon that provides wireguard connection info to the resourcepoold, allowing the resource users to securely use the resource.
+For hardening, TLS with client side certificates would be an option, and each resource could be fitted with a local service that provides wireguard or tailscale connection info to the resourcepoold, allowing the resource clients to securely communicate with the resource.

 # Terminology

-resource.inventory - entity - property
+resource.entities - entity - property

 # Overview of deliverables